What’s the difference between a lease and a chattel mortgage?

 • GST saving on packaged car-running costs

-• Lease may be subject to fringe benefits tax (unless it’s an eligible EV or PHEV)
+• Lease may be subject to fringe benefits tax (unless it’s an eligible EV)

 • Business can claim back the GST on the vehicle purchase